anushkumar13/Low-Level-Design/05_Structural_Design_Pattern/07_Bridge_Design_Pattern.md

 new Bike(new ConcreteRoad());
 ```

-* No need for 9 unique combination classes
+* Without the Bridge Pattern, 9 unique combination classes would be needed.

 ### 3. Runtime Flexibility